 While in the case of deterministic evolutions the notion of energy preservation is pretty straightforward, the situation is different for probabilistic transformations induced by quantum measurements.
 In this section we introduce a notion of \emph{probabilistic energy-preserving transformations}, which characterizes those operations that can be implemented (in principle) without paying an energy cost.

 Adopting Ozawa's model of the measurement process \cite{ozawa}, we view probabilistic evolutions as the result of a unitary interaction between the system and the environment, followed by the projective measurement of a ``meter observable" $O$ on the environment.
 In this model, the preservation of the energy imposes constraints on the interaction as well as constraints on the measurement.
-Like in the previous sections, we demand that the system-environment interaction preserve the total energy of the system and the environment [eq. (\ref{totalenergy-pres})] and do not change the energy of the environment [Eq. (\ref{environment-pres})].
+Like in the previous sections, we demand that the system-environment interaction preserve the total energy of the system and the environment [Eq. (\ref{totalenergy-pres})] and do not change the energy of the environment [Eq. (\ref{environment-pres})].
 As we argued in the previous paragraph, these requirements characterize the evolutions that can be implemented at zero energy cost.
-Regarding the measurement, we demand that it should not disturb the energy the environment, or, equivalently, that the meter observable and the energy are compatible observables, namely
+Regarding the measurement, we demand that it should not disturb the energy of the environment, or, equivalently, that the meter observable and the energy are compatible observables, namely

 If this condition were not satisfied, the measurement of $O$ would collapse an eigenstate of the energy into a random eigenstate of $O$, thus altering the expectation value of the energy.
 Observables that commute with the Hamiltonian of the environment are the prototype of measurements that can be performed without paying an energy cost.
-The conditions (\ref{totalenergy-pres}), (\ref{environment-pres}), and (\ref{compatible}) are the standard requirements put forward in the Wigner-Araki-Yanase theorem \cite{W,AY, ozawa2} and in all the works that followed up on it \cite{ozawaCNOT,computing3,spekkens-marvian-WAY,ahmadi}.
+The conditions (\ref{totalenergy-pres}), (\ref{environment-pres}), and (\ref{compatible}) are the standard requirements put forward in the Wigner-Araki-Yanase Theorem \cite{W,AY, ozawa2} and in all the works that followed it up \cite{ozawaCNOT,computing3,spekkens-marvian-WAY,ahmadi}.
 In this context the commutation relation (\ref{compatible}) is known as \emph{Yanase's condition} \cite{ozawa2}.
-Very recently, Navascu\'es and Popescu adopted the same framework discussed here as the starting point to \emph{define} the energy requirements for the implementation of quantum measurements \cite{popescu}.
+Recently, the same framework discussed here has been used as the starting point to define energy requirements for the implementation of quantum measurements \cite{ahmadi,popescu}.

 Let us analyze the probabilistic evolutions resulting from the requirement of zero energy cost.
 According to quantum measurement theory \cite{ozawa,lathi_book,holevo_stat_book,heinosaar_ziman}, the measurement of $O$ induces a stochastic evolution of the state of the system, described by a \emph{quantum instrument}, namely a collection of quantum operations (completely positive trace non-increasing maps) $ \{ \map M_x\}_{x\in\set X}$ subject to the normalization condition